samsonweiner/CNAsim/README.md

 # CNAsim

-Hippo is a cancer evolution simulator for generating single-cell data.
+CNAsim is a cancer evolution simulator for generating single-cell data.
 There are two types of data that can be generated: realistic copy number data mimicing single-cell CNA detection algorithms, and sequencing reads generated from different single-cell sequencing platforms.

 More information can be found in our paper, located here: [link to paper].